euchungmsft/envoy-proxy-config/README.md

 - Cross regional/site Active-Active HA
 - Cross regional/site Active-Active DR
 - Migration/transition
-- Cloud bursting
+- Cloud bursting at hybrid cloud environment
+- Session replication across the sites for client state

-and so on, Redis Enterprise is recommendable for all above scenarios but not always coule be the final solution
+and so on, Redis Enterprise is recommendable for these scenarios but not always coule be the best fit

 ## How to run